TaylorGKelley/TaylorGKelley/README.md

-Hi, my name is Taylor Kelley
+### Hi, my name is Taylor Kelley

-I am a full stack software engineer.
+**I am a full stack software engineer.**

+I love coding in Javascript.
-My favorite development stack is the popular MERN stack.
+My preferred tech stack is React, Express with Node.js, and MongoDB (the MERN stack)

-This is where all of my personal projects will be stored.
+> This is where all of my personal projects will be stored.

-Enjoy :)
+> Enjoy :)